Many or all companies we feature compensate us. Compensation and editorial

 If you’re struggling to afford your monthly payments

-Refinancing isn’t the only available option for those struggling to repay their student loans with Sallie Mae.
+Refinancing isn’t the only option for those struggling to repay their student loans with Sallie Mae.
 If you find yourself in this situation and don’t want to refinance your loan, there are many other options you can consider.

 If you’re having trouble making your monthly payments, consider one of the following options before you refinance.